archi/aurora-tool/README.md

 This is written in Perl on Linux.
 But if you're on Windows, I suppose this should run with StrawberryPerl (I'll give it a try, but not today).

-I plan to have this buildable with some windows-executable builder like PAR/pp (see https://metacpan.org/pod/pp), so I/we can easily distribute it to Windows users who lack the technical background for running this via the command line.
+I plan to have this buildable with some windows-executable builder like PAR/pp (see https://metacpan.org/pod/pp), so I/we can easily distribute it to Windows users who lack the technical background for running this via the command line (also, the... lovely...
+SigmaStudio doesn't run on Linux, so I'm stuck with Windows as well).
 I will try this sooner than later.
 Worst case I might realize this doesn't work with Perl GUI applications (I've never used that part), in which case the GUI will needs to be done in Qt/C++.

 For now, run 'perl convert.pl --help' to see the usage.